sora-xor/sora-docs/src/ceres/tools.md

 ## Farming

-Farming section shows details about all farmings and stakings on SORA in one place.
-Users can check Demeter, Hermes and PSWAP farmings/stakings.
+The farming section details all farming and staking on SORA in one place.
+Users can check Demeter, Hermes, and PSWAP farming/staking.

 ## Burning Tracker